Laws of Passing or Overtaking a Stopped School Bus

 Avoiding a conviction and preventing the suspension of your driver's license is our top priority.
 Our traffic lawyers have an in-depth understanding of the law and the ability to negotiate and litigate to achieve the best possible result for our clients.Contact Us Today

 We have found that these offenses are most common at the beginning of the school year when many police departments increase enforcement in an effort to educate and remind the public of the law.
 During this time of year, it is not unusual to see police vehicles traveling close behind school buses in order to observe violations.
 Of course, these traffic tickets are written throughout the remainder of the year as well.
 School bus drivers may also report the license plates of drivers that unlawfully pass them to the police.

-The Davis Law Group, P.C. represent clients charged with unlawfully passing a school bus and a wide variety of other traffic-related offenses throughout the Chicagoland area.
-Contact our defense attorneys today to discuss your case.
+The traffic attorneys at The Davis Law Group, P.C. frequently represent clients charged with unlawfully passing a school bus and a wide variety of other traffic-related offenses throughout the Chicago area including Cook County, Lake County, and DuPage County.
+If you have been issued a ticket for passing a school bus while loading or unloading, contact our defense attorneys today to discuss your case.